trcollinson/amazonqdevtest/README.md

 - `hello_world/` - Code for the application's Lambda function.
 - `template.yaml` - A template that defines the application's AWS resources.
 - `samconfig.toml` - Configuration file for the SAM CLI.
+- `tests/` - Unit tests for the application.

 ## Deploy the application